Singularities on Fano fibrations and beyond: Rationally connected varieties with nef

 By induction, $Z''$ is bounded up to isomorphism in codimension one, say it is isomorphic in codimension one to $Z'''$ which belongs to some bounded family.
 One then shows that there exists a diagram

-where the horizontal maps are isomorphisms in codimension one and $X'''\to Z'''$ is a contraction.
+where the horizontal maps are isomorphisms in codimension one and $X'''\to Z'''$ is a Fano type contraction.
 Replacing $X'',Z''$ with $X''',Z'''$ we can assume that $Z''$ belongs to a bounded family.
 Now by [\ref{B-FT-fib}, Theorem 2.3], $X''$ belongs to a bounded family.

+Thus we have shown that in both cases $\dim Z''=0$ and $\dim Z''>0$, $X''$ belongs to a bounded family.
 On the other hand, extracting the exceptional prime divisors of $X\bir X''$, we can construct a birational contraction $\overline{X}\to X''$ so that the induced map $X\bir \overline{X}$ is an isomorphism in codimension one.
-Applying [\ref{B-FT-fib}, Theorem 2.3] once more we deduce that $\overline{X}$ belongs to a bounded family.
+Applying [\ref{B-FT-fib}, Theorem 2.3] once more, this time to $\overline{X}\to X''$, we deduce that $\overline{X}$ belongs to a bounded family.

 We can then assume $K_X\equiv 0$.
-Since $X$ is rationally connected, the singularities of $X$ are worse than canonical, that is, there is a prime divisor $D$ over $X$ such that $a(D,X,0)<1$.
+Since $X$ is rationally connected, the singularities of $X$ are worse than canonical, that is, there is a prime divisor $D$ over $X$ such that $a(D,X,0)<1$: if not, then taking a resolution $\phi\colon W\to X$, we have $K_W=\phi^*K_X+E$ for some $E\ge 0$; but then $K_W\sim_\Q E\ge 0$ which contradicts the fact that $W$ is rationally connected [\ref{Debarre}, Corollary 4.18(a)].

 Let $X'\to X$ be the birational contraction which extracts $D$ and let $K_{X'}+B'$ be the pullback of $K_X$.
 Then $B'\neq 0$.
-By the above arguments, $X'$ is isomorphic in codimension one with a normal projective variety $X''$ which belongs to a bounded family $\mathcal{P}$.
-By [\ref{B-FT-fib}, theorem 1.2] we can assume that $X''$ is $\Q$-factorial.
+By the above arguments, $X'$ is isomorphic in codimension one to a normal projective variety $X''$ which belongs to a bounded family $\mathcal{P}$.
+By [\ref{B-FT-fib}, theorem 1.2], we can assume that $X''$ is $\Q$-factorial.
 Note that

 because $B''$ is exceptional over $X$.